thangchung/magazine-website/README.md

 ## Boot up the whole system

-> The development environment on Windows (not in Linux or MacOS)
+> The development environment on Windows (not on Linux or MacOS)

 > Make sure you installed .NET Core, Powershell and Docker Toolbox for Windows to make it work